 SToRMS does not run a helpline or direct support services but there are many charities offering a range of services to provide support in a way that is right for you.
 Brief information about some of these and links to their services are below:

-- Papyrus are a registered charity focusing on the prevention of young suicide.
-Papyrus run a FREE HOPEline on 0800 068 41 41, or you can email them at firstname.lastname@example.org.
+- Papyrus focus on the prevention of young suicide.
+Papyrus run a FREE HOPEline on 0800 068 41 41, or you can email firstname.lastname@example.org.

 - ChildLine is a private and confidential service for children and young people up to the age of 19.
 You can contact a ChildLine counsellor about anything -no problem is too big or too small.
-Call free on 0800 1111, have a 1-2-1 chat online or send an email.
+Call FREE on 0800 1111, have a 1-2-1 chat online or send an email.